 3. Powdery Mildew

-Many ornamental and landscape plants are susceptible to powdery mildew, which is a fungus.
+Many ornamental and landscape plants are susceptible to powdery mildew, a fungus.
 It is caused by a type of fungus called Erysiphe cichoracearum.
 Powdery mildew causes unsightly, whitish patches on leaves, shoots, and fruit.

 The most obvious symptom of powdery mildew is the appearance of white, fluffy growths on the upper surfaces of affected plant tissues.
 Leaves, petioles, and stems are particularly susceptible to infection.